 - Use 3 parts baking soda to 1 part water to clean silver.

-- Sprinkle baking soda on the bottom of pots with burnt on food.
-Fill with hot water and soak overnight.
+- Sprinkle baking soda on the bottom of pots with burnt-on food.
+Fill with hot water and then soak overnight.
 Scrub to clean.

 - Use 3 parts baking soda to 1 part water to clean stains on surfaces in the kitchen or bath.